 Although I've been saving up material for the sixth instalment I've also been actively blogging.
-One category in my blog is "Search Engines", the archive for which may also be of interest to anyone reading this article.
 Having already covered a lot of the most common techniques to improve your rankings earlier, I've tended to concentrate lately on how my webpage has performed for a few search terms as well as new developments in online marketing and alternative search engines that continue to crop up.
-One particularly interesting piece of news that isn't slated to be focussed on in this article is the fact the Japanese government has made internet search a priority and is going to throw money at it to try and produce a Japanese champion, something of a Japanese Baidu perhaps.
+One particularly interesting piece of news is the fact the Japanese government has made internet search a priority and is going to throw money at it to try and produce a Japanese champion, something of a Japanese Baidu perhaps.

 Here are some recent search engine stories and links I've collected but have yet to write about in my blog.
 First of all I discovered another interesting meta search engine: Search Tuna.
 This site will by no means replace Google in fact for everyday searching I can't recommend it.
 However if there is something you really care about and need to know what are the most authoritative sites on that subject and you are not in a hurry, Search Tuna may be able to help you.
 It takes a long time to return its results but they are organized well and I was pleased to discover my site was number one for Nurgle in yet another search engine.